oslabs-beta/MONARQ/README.md

 **STEP 3: IMPORT**

-Lastly, make sure the main GraphQL server file has schema and context imported in and now you are set to invoke the functions!
+Lastly, make sure the main Express/GraphQL server file has schema and context imported in and now you are set to invoke the functions!

-# THINGS TO KEEP IN MIND
+# Keep in Mind

 **1)** The function does not take into account any default parameters that your resolvers may use.
 If default parameters exist in your resolver, make sure to add the key `defaultParams` with the value of an object with the keys as the variable names and the value of the default value the resolver uses.

-**2)** We do not support REST subscriptions at this time.
+**2)** We do not support GraphQL Subscription Types at this time.

 # Contributors